herikw/home-assistant-custom-components/README.md

 ### Usage

-* Use the following link to add the integration to you HA installation
+* Use the following link to add the integration to you HA installation (be sure to have it installed with HACS first)

 [![my badge](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=atagone)